-On March 1, 2024, Stephen Lifshatz, a director of the Company, adopted a Rule 10b5-1 trading arrangement that contemplates the sale of up to 10,000 shares of the Company's common stock.
-The duration of the trading arrangement is from June 5, 2024 through June 30, 2025 (or earlier, if all transactions under the trading arrangement are completed).
+On February 19, 2025, Stephen Lifshatz, a director of the Company, adopted a Rule 10b5-1 trading arrangement that contemplates the sale of up to 10,000 shares of the Company's common stock previously issued to him after the vesting of RSUs.
+The duration of the trading arrangement is from May 26, 2025 through May 19, 2026 (or earlier, if all transactions under the trading arrangement are completed).